tw-kang/circleci-k8s-ansible/docs/INSTALLATION.md

 **Important:** This configuration ensures that containerd and kubelet data use the larger home directory partition instead of the default system partition.

+**Automated vs Manual Configuration:**
+- **Automated**: The `playbooks/cluster-only.yml` playbook automatically configures these bind mounts during cluster deployment
+- **Manual**: Use the above commands only if you need to configure storage manually or for troubleshooting mount issues

 ### 4. DNS Configuration (Required on all nodes)

 **CRITICAL:** DNS must be configured manually on all nodes due to `resolvconf_mode: none` setting.